wpb-astro/MCSED/docs/source/Fitting Parameters.rst

 Stellar Metallicity
 -------------------

-``MCSED`` uses a library of SSP spectra which are layed out over a two-dimensional grid in age and metallicity.
-In forming the CSP of a galaxy, one can either fix the metallicity to some value, or allow metallicity to be a free parameter.
+``MCSED`` uses a library of SSP spectra which span a three-dimensional grid in wavelength, age, and metallicity.
+In forming the composite stellar population of a galaxy, one can either fix the metallicity to some value, or allow metallicity to be a free model parameter.
 This choice is accomplished either on the command line via the ``-z`` option, or by setting the variable ``metallicity`` in ``config.py``; a real value fixes the metallicity :math:`Z` (where :math:`Z_\odot = 0.019`), while the boolean ``False``